fablabbcn/smartcitizen-docs/docs/_FAQ.md

 ## Can I send data to a different platform?

 Yes.
 There are various ways in which you can do this.

 You can either configure your SCK to send data directly to your own [MQTT](https://mqtt.org/) broker via the [Shell](/guides/getting-started/using-the-shell/).
+Follow this [guide](/guides/data/sending-data-to-other-platforms/) for more details on the payloads.

 Otherwise, you can forward incoming data via the Smart Citizen Platform.
 See details on [data forwarding](/data/data-platform/#data-fowarding) on the [data platform](/data/data-platform) page, or visit the [developer documentation]({{extra.urls.developer.link}}) for more details on our API.

 ## How can I get a kit?